vimpunk/cratetorrent/DESIGN.md

 "partition" the piece, saving the partitions to their corresponding files.

-To find the files quickly, if we imagine the torrent as a single contiguous byte stream, we can pre-compute each file's offset in the entire torrent and use this information to check which pieces intersect the files.
+To find the files quickly, if we imagine the torrent as a single contiguous byte stream, we can pre-compute each file's offset in the entire torrent, and compute each piece's offset in the torrent, and use this information to check which pieces intersect the files.

 More concretely, there are two options:
 - compute what pieces a file intersects with  at the beginning beginning of a